Colack/Standard/README.md

 This is our [Standard](https://github.com/code-org-open-source/Standard) libary.
 It comes with all sorts of tools and applications for programming, and allows for easier use of the many different tools that [Code.org](https://code.org) provides.

 Due to the way that [Code.org](https://code.org) handles libraries for Applab, this is not one big library, it is actually dozens, they are all catagorized under one big library for organization purposes.

-## Catagories
-There are many different libraries with many different purposes:

-- **console**
-Libraries focused on working with the console.
-- **values**
-Libraries focused on tweaking, writing and reading different values inside of the application.
-- **display**
-Libraries focusing on displaying stuff on the screen.
-- **utility**
-Libraries focused on random useful features.
-- **other**
-Other Libraries for things like credits and such.